washaq00/2D_to_3D_PointCloud/README.md

 ### Running the code
-There are 4 scripts prepared:.
+There are 4 scripts prepared:
-- Pretraining stage: `scripts/pretrain.sh`
+- Pretraining stage: `scripts/pretrain.sh`:
     with flags:
       --model - define the name for the model to be saved --lr - you can adjust the learning rate